YAML Builder

 • CDMS

-The placeholder filename, placeholder.csv, is used for InForm™ (legacy and standard) source data files.
+The placeholder filename, placeholder.csv, is used for InForm™ (legacy and standard) and Rave™ source data files.
 Users must replace this with the actual filename after generation.
 CDMS source data files receive the SYS_EVT.csv filename.

 Default header file, target, and placeholder mappings are inserted into each file.